Michshelle/tezos_Dapp_loan_system/README.md

 Three functions have been built and put on the frontend for showcase.

-"Debt ownership transfer" and "debt token withdrawal" have been released to the public usrs;  "Token mint function" can be used when the token owner account is being connected to the tezbridge.
+"Debt ownership transfer" and "debt token withdrawal" have been released to the public users;  "Token mint function" can be used when the token owner account is being connected to the tezbridge.

 Spare the coarse design of the webpage as I know too little about frontend especially javescript and react.
 Basically I'm mimicing the code mentioned in the reference section.